SalomePlatform/shaper/src/FeaturesPlugin/doc/transformationFeature.rst

 Input fields:

 - **Main objects** panel contains shapes to be scaled.
-Shapes are selected in 3D OCC viewer or object browser;
+Shapes are selected in 3D OCC viewer or object browser; :ref:`transformation_subshapes`
 - **Center point** defines the point relatively to which the object is scaled.
 Point is selected in 3D OCC viewer or object browser;
 - **Scale factor** defines the multiplier of axial dimensions.
 If Scale Factor is negative, the object is mirrored through the Central Point.